accoffin12/streaming-07-FinalMTA/README.md

 While the Anaconda Environment is not necessary for this project it was utilized to ensure that the environments between VS Code and Anaconda were consistent when running the Producers and Consumers.

-**If you have an Anaconda Enviroment that contains Pika or have Pika installed on the base be sure to activate that Env.
-For this example I will be using my previously created Anaconda Env - RabbitEnv.**
+**If you have an Anaconda environment that contains Pika or have Pika installed on the base be sure to activate that Env.
+For this example, I will be using my previously created Anaconda Env - RabbitEnv.**

 ## 7a.
-Creating VS Code Enviroment
+Creating VS Code Environment
 To create a local Python virtual environment to isolate our project's third-party dependencies from other projects.
 Use the following commands to create an environment, when prompted in VS Code set the .venv to a workspace folder and select yes.
 ```
 python - m venv .venv # Creates a new environment